ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 > A replicated storage system is ***strongly consistent*** if clients can't tell that it's replicated

-As far as the clients are concerned, they should think that there is only one data storage system, even though, under the hood, there could be multiple replicas all working together.
+As far as the clients are concerned, they should think that there is only one data storage system; even though, under the hood, there could be multiple replicas all working together.

 Every strongly consistent replication protocol that we're going to discuss will implement a ***total order*** on events, but each will do so in different ways.

 However, before we jump into these details, let's look at some of the ways that a client could tell that its working with multiple replicas.
 To put this the other way around, let's look at the different ways in which replicas might disagree.

 ### Disagreements Between Replicas: Read Your Writes